 Missouri: Most Missouri cities require property owners to clear public sidewalks–those on the public streets alongside their property–within a reasonable time after snow or ice storms are over.
 Property owners who exercise ordinary care in clearing sidewalks and walkways are, in general, not any more liable for injuries than those who do nothing.

 Montana: City ordinances require Montana residents to clear public walkways, driveways and sidewalks of snow and ice within 24 hours.
-The path should be 36 inches wide and an adequate amount of sand/ice melt should be left on ice.
+Residents and business owners are encouraged to shovel snow from sidewalks and driveway openings back onto their property instead of the streets.

 Nebraska: In Omaha, property owners and occupants must remove snow and ice from public sidewalks and walkways that adjoin their property within 24 hours or face a fine.
 Owners must also clear the snow from mailboxes and fire hydrants on their property.

 Nevada: Property owners need to understand that the burden is on them to keep their properties, and the adjoining public sidewalks, free and clear of snow, ice, and other dangerous conditions.
 Failure to do so could result in significant liability exposure if a member of the public suffers injury as a result of a slip and fall.

 New Hampshire: Sidewalks on public roads are maintained and cleared of snow and ice by the municipality at no additional cost to property owners.
 State v.
 Jackman, 69 N.H.
 318 (1898)

 New Jersey: Single-family homeowners have no duty to clear snow or ice from their property and will only be held liable to injury claims if they make the snow condition more dangerous than what occurs naturally.
 Multifamily property owners must clear snow and ice from public walkways and sidewalks on and in front of their property.